Staying safe in your job search

 - Contact the police and report the fraud or scam.

-- If you have sent money to a fraud employer, contact your bank or credit card company immediately to close your account and dispute the charges.
+- If you have sent money to a fraudulent employer, contact your bank or credit card company immediately to close your account and dispute the charges.

 - Job-Hunting/Job Scams from the Federal Trade Commission